 School Safety Zone Reminders for Students

-If you are a student heading back to school, make sure you follow these rules to keep yourself and others safe:
+Drivers aren’t the only people who should practice safe behaviors in school zones this year.
+If you are a student heading back to school, make sure you follow these rules to protect yourself and those around you:

 If you or a loved one was injured in a school zone-related accident, contact the personal injury lawyers at Flager & Associates today by calling (215) 953-5200.
 We provide free case evaluations.